Summit highlights racial disparities in maternal care

 The Centers for Disease Control and Prevention reported last week that pregnancy-related deaths for black women, as well Native American women, was four to five times higher than that for white women.

-“It is on all of us — whether we’re a man or a woman, whether we have children or never plan to, regardless of our race,” summit host and Washington Mayor Muriel Bowser (D) said Sept.
+“It is on all of us — whether we’re a man or a woman, whether we have children or never plan to, regardless of our race,” summit host and Washington, D.C., Mayor Muriel Bowser (D) said Sept.
 10. “We all have a role to play in turning this crisis around.”

 Racial disparities were a major theme of the summit.